Here you can read the pandemic working and performance guidelines for the performing arts sector

 Stage work activities (leader: Vesa Huittinen, Oulu City Theatre)

-The Finnish version of this page was updated on 18 June 2020.
+The Finnish version of the page updated on 14 June 2020.